tgrall/tgrall-old.github.io/source/_posts/2019-09-04-multi-nodes-redis-cluster-with-docker.markdown

 categories: redis nosql cluster docker container cloud
 ---

-As part of my on-boarding/training at RedisLabs I continue to play with the product, and I have decided today to install a local 3 nodes cluster of Redis Enterprise Server (RS); and show how easy is to move from a single node/shard database to a multi nodes highly available one.
+As part of my on-boarding/training at RedisLabs I continue to play with the product, and I have decided today to install a local 3 nodes cluster of Redis Enterprise Software (RS); and show how easy is to move from a single node/shard database to a multi nodes highly available one.

 Once your cluster is up & running, you will kill some containers to see how the system automatically fail-over to guarantee service continuity.